Frequently Asked Questions

-Parents can register babies and preschoolers for the Early Reader Program.
+Parents can register babies and preschoolers for the Preschool Program.
 Children too young to read by themselves are welcome to participate by having older readers read to them.

-Yes, and this is recommended for all readers (especially those who struggle with reading) since the reader is using more than one sense at the same time.
-They can see how unfamiliar words are spelled and hear how they are pronounced.
+Yes, and this is recommended for all readers (especially for families to share a story and for those who struggle with reading).
+They can hear how unfamiliar words are pronounced and they still hear a story.

-Can time spent reading a book be counted even if it isn't finished?
+Can time be recorded even if a book isn't finished?

 Can my child join the program after its official start date?

-Yes!
-And if you can remember any reading that was done after the official start date, you’re welcome to go back and count that.
-The earlier you register and start reading, the more likely you are to reach the 1600 point goal.
+Yes.
+And if you can remember any reading that was done after school was out, you’re welcome to go back and count that.
+The earlier you register and start reading, the more likely you are to reach the 1000 point goal.